b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 explanations presented there (if you haven't done this already).

-As an alternative to our unpaired t-test we should consider `Htests.UnequalVarianceTTest` (if the variances are not equal) or `Htests.MannWhitneyUTest` (if both the normality and homogeneity assumptions do not hold).
+As an alternative to our unpaired t-test we should consider `Ht.UnequalVarianceTTest` (if the variances are not equal) or `Ht.MannWhitneyUTest` (if both the normality and homogeneity assumptions do not hold).

 ## One-way ANOVA {#sec:compare_contin_data_one_way_anova}